microsoft/hat/README.md

 # The HAT trick

 A `.hat` file is simultaneously a valid h-file and a valid TOML file.
 It tricks the C parser into only seeing the valid C parts of the file, while maintaining the structure of a valid TOML file.
-This is accomplished with the following file sneaky structure:
+This is accomplished with the following file structure:
 ```
 #ifdef TOML